 Points to note

-- The calculation resources that are contributed to the group course (fixed nodes) are limited to about 15% of the total resources.
+- The calculation resources that are contributed to the fixed nodes are limited to 6 set on the total.

 - A review will be carried out after application.